njz3/vJoyIOFeederWithFFB/README.md

 - analog PWM output is D9 (configured for fast PWM at 15,6kHz), either 0-100% or centered value.
 - dual analog PWM output on D9/D10 for
 - digital ouput for Direction is D10 for forward, D11 for backward.
-- for digital PWM: use SerialPort 0's Tx on D1
+- for digital PWM: use SerialPort0 Tx on D1 (in this case the D0 button input cannot be used)

 For the mega2560, same wiring except:
-- 8 Buttons are mapped to D2-D8 (seven inputs), D12 (plus one), 8 buttons are mapped to D38-D41 and D50-D53
+- 8 Buttons are mapped to D2-D8 (seven inputs) and D12, and 8 more buttons are mapped to D38-D41 and D50-D53
-- 8 more inputs are mapped to D30-D37 (can be used for buttons)
+- 8 more inputs are mapped to D30-D37 for sega's driveboard parallel rx, or they can be used for buttons
 - Wheel "volume" potentiometer is A0
 - Accel "volume" is A1
 - Brake "volume" is A2